Arbite-Robotics/jcs_applications/examples_configuration/mc_pd_position_control/README.md

 The position controller PD process is configured similarly to devices - it has a yaml configuration file and the parameters are accessible via the parameter interface.
-Since the PD controller output is a current command, output (and in turn, integrator) limits are configured.
+Since the PD controller output is a current command, output limits are configured.
 The controller gains are also configured via the yaml configuration.
 Note that motor position is a rotational quantity (but speed is not), so the `proc_pd_p_is_rotational_error` parameter is set to true to allow the controller to compute the error term correctly.